Hyun-Dai/FBLADataAnalysis7th/README.md

 #

 Our team used GDP Growth, GDP per Capita, Population Growth, Unemployment, and Inflation as our primary metrics for this project.
+Download all datasets as provided in the repository.

 Using Jupyter Notebook or Deepnote, run Final Nats Code.ipynb to get desired forecasting result for graphs.